preske87/piwigo_image_tagger/readme.md

 * `azure_ai_subscription_key_translate`: this is the subscription key for Azure AI translation
 * `azure_ai_subscription_region_translate`: this is the region defined for the Azure AI translation
 * `image_file_extensions`: list of file extensions to be processed (uppercase)
+* `minimum_confidence_level`: the minimum confidence level for identified tags and descriptions.
+Only tags and description with higher or equal confidence level will be inserted.
 * `piwigo_url_root`: the base URL of your piwigo installation
 * `piwigo_user`: the user to be used for accessing piwigo
 * `piwigo_pass`: the password for the pwigo_user